solidi/writing/07-the-decision-hypothesis.md

 > The solution, I think, is to merge the files, to incorporate the documentation in the source program.
 This is at once a powerful incentive toward proper maintenance, and an insurance that the documentation will always be handy to the program user.
 Such programs are called ***self-documenting***.

-Fred was close to a solution, but he did not accomplish the follow through with code as documentation.
-It appears that human language and machine language repel each other, just as if two magnets are forced together at the same pole.
+Mr. Brooks was close to a solution, but he did not accomplish the follow through with code as documentation.
+Fred found that human language and machine language repel each other, just as if two magnets are forced together at the same pole.
 Force is required to keep the connection as they move closer.

-Forty-five years later, *tests are the documentation on specification*.
+Fifty years later, *tests are the documentation on specification*.
 However, they, too, cannot explain why code exists as it does.
-There is a high value to keep the why that allows the system to pivot and survive.
-Therefore, some documentation has its place in the workspace.
+There is a high value to documenting *why* the system survives.
+Therefore, documentation has its place in the workspace.

 ## Code Cannot Explain the Why to Humans